mkfam7/solaxx3_api/README.md

     pip3 install -r requirements.txt
     ```

-2. To create the table schemas, run the following in the project directory:
+2. For encrypting passwords and other data, generate a secret key using the following command:
     ```bash
+    echo "SECRET_KEY=$(python3 -c 'import secrets; print(secrets.token_urlsafe())')" > .env
+    ```

+3. To create the table schemas, run the following in the project directory:

+    ```bash
     python3 manage.py migrate
     ```

-3. To be able to authenticate in API requests, create a superuser (user that has all permissions):
+4. To be able to authenticate in API requests, create a superuser (user that has all permissions):

     ```bash
     python3 manage.py createsuperuser